 10. Lehenga Choli

 Women in Rajasthan and Gujarat typically wear Lehenga Choli.
 Some Punjabi folk dances feature their use, and the participants also wear them.
 It’s a lehenga, a choli, and an odhani.
 A lehenga is a type of long pleated skirt.
-Normal embellishments include embroidery or a substantial border along the hem.
+Customary embellishments include embroidery or a substantial border along the hem.

 The skirt is usually made of rich fabrics like silk, velvet, or brocade and is often heavily embroidered or adorned with intricate work like zari, zardozi, or sequins.
 The choli or blouse is also heavily embellished and can be designed in various styles, such as the halter neck, backless, or off-shoulder.